Nevenall/ghosting-the-edge/src/04 Rules to Break.md

 People accept this intrusion because they don't intend to do any hacking with their interface anyway, and most of the tracking data is just used to sell them things and improve the quality of their services.
 Imagine that twice in row you order a pizza after an evening work out, but the third time your interface asks if you'd like it to order the pizza for you every time you work out after 6 pm?
 They also accept it because they need their interface to do their job.
 Their corp job which is the only thing standing between them and moving into the district.

 Anyway, this all means that the first thing you need to be a hacker is an :aspect[Unlocked Interface].
 One that you have complete control over.
 You can block ads, and turn off any perception filtering in the Net so you can visit all those nasty hacker hangouts the corp overloads didn't want you to know existed.
 And what's even better is you have control over the identity of your interface.
 You can mask it, which will get you rejected from most commercial systems.
 Or you can present a fake identity, hackers buy them by the dozen.
 Or you can spoof somebody else's id and get them fingered for your hacker crimes.
 Of course, most secure nets will raise an alert if a duplicate id connects and lock you both down until the situation can be sorted out.
-Which is, in fact, a common hacker prank called :aspect[Deduping].
+Which is, in fact, a common hacker prank called :aspect[Duping].

 Of course, if you're lucky enough to have a high level job as say, a corp hacker, you can get an :aspect[Unrestricted Interface], which still tracks you, but which doesn't filter you.